stefan1niculae/easyVim/content/editor2.md

 *l* moves right (because it's the rightmost one)
 *j* moves down (see how it looks like a little down-arrow) *k* moves up (only direction left)

+It may seem unnatural at first, but it becomes familiar after a short while.
+After a while, you'll want to scroll using *jk* in other mediums as well.
+And sometimes you can!
+Facebook allows *jk* timeline scrolling, and also the Reddit Enhancement Suite features the same method of navigation.

 ## Finding the Efficiency